Supply chain cost optimization: what you need to know

 Supply chain cost optimization is about managing costs in a way that helps achieve the best possible return on investment while ensuring a steady supply.
 For that you’ll need to analyze how each component of your supply chain performs.

-Basically, almost everything from supplying the raw material to delivering the finished product to the customer could be considered a part of a supply chain and a target for cost optimization strategies.
+Almost everything from supplying the raw material to delivering the finished product to the customer could be considered a part of a supply chain and a target for cost optimization strategies.

 How to do cost optimization?

-In its essence, supply chain cost optimization helps you reveal the hidden expenses through improving your supply chain performance.
+In its essence, supply chain cost optimization helps you reveal the hidden expenses by improving your supply chain performance.
 There’s an ideal world where everything operates as planned and then there’s the reality where:

 • Deliveries could be late